EwanFrost/Procedural-Modeling-of-Buildings/README.md

   3. Creating derivation tree in modeling and sending output to visualization
   4. Visualizing the 3D shapes
   I was in Modeling part and it was the hardest.
   Technologies that were used: Visual Studio, C++, Open GL.
-1. Preparing grammar rules for buildings  ​                                   2.
-Parsing those rules and sending output to Modeling part ​                                   3.
-Creating derivation tree in modeling and sending output to visualization  ​                                   4.
-Visualizing the 3D shapes ​I was in Modeling part and it was the hardest.  ​Technologies that I used: Visual Studio, C++, Open GL.